Australia grants asylum to Iranian footballers

 five players from the team were granted asyluma day earlier.

-“I made them the same offer that I made (to) the five players the night before,” Mr Burke told reporters.

-“If they wanted to receive a humanitarian visa for Australia, which would have a pathway to a permanent visa, I had the paperwork ready to execute that immediately.”
+Mr Burke said the rest of the players have been moved to a safe location after the member contacted the Iranian embassy, giving away their location.

+The two additional members of the delegation – 21-year-old striker Mohaddeseh Zolfi and support staff member Zahra Soltan Moshkehkar – were removed from the rest of the team with the aid of Australian Federal Police before they boarded a domestic flight to Sydney.

-Australian officials spoke to most members of the team separately at Sydney Airport and informed them of their options before they flew out of Australia.
+Before leaving the country, Australian officials separated the remaining team from their Iranian minders at Sydney Airport and informed them of their options before they flew out of Australia.
+All those who made it to the airport elected to return to Iran.

+Concerns about the players’ safety grew after Iranian state television labelled the team “wartime traitors” for refusing to sing the national anthem during the Women’s Asian Cup match in Australia earlier in March.

 “What we made sure of was that there was no rushing, there was no pressure.
 Everything was about ensuring the dignity for those individuals to make a choice,” Mr Burke said during a media briefing in Canberra.